-- These can be used in multiple ways.
+The cards can be used in multiple ways.
 They are a resource of brightly colored and large print capital and lowercase letters.

-- They can be shuffled and played like a card game.
+They can be shuffled and played like a regular card game.
 Take four cards in each player's hand and have a stack of the rest with a discard pile.
 Each player tries to make a match between the letter and the object that begins with that letter.
 Players take turns taking a card and discarding a card until a match is found.
 The first to have a match, wins.

-- Glue one letter and corresponding object on a larger piece of paper for the “letter of the day”.
+You could also glue one letter and corresponding object on a larger piece of paper for the “letter of the day”.
 Look for pictures from magazines that start with the same letter.
 Glue them on the paper for a collage of items that represent the letter.

 3) Alphabet Picture Cards

 Each card of this game provides the capital letter and an image of an object or animal that begins with that letter on the same small card.